akrzemi1/__sandbox__/string_view_ctor.md

 ## 0. Definitions

 In this document we use concept *String*.
 By this we mean a sequence of characters; in particular, a sequence of size zero.
 We do not use term "empty" as it turned out to be ambiguous and caused some confusion.
-Instead, we use two term to denote two different values: a *zero-sized* string, and *not-a-string*.
+Instead, we use two terms to denote two different values: a *zero-sized* string, and *not-a-string*.
 Empty quotes (`""`) denote a zero-sized string.

 ## 1. The purpose of `string_view`